MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 > You cannot  limit bandwidth in L3 VPN connection.

-1. In the VMM console, select the tenant virtual network, which you want to connect to the physical network through L3 gateway.
+1. In the VMM console, select the tenant virtual network that you want to connect to the physical network through L3 gateway.
 2. Right-click, select **Properties** of the tenant virtual network.
 3. In the **VPN Connections** page, click **Add**> **Add Layer 3 tunnel**.